Awarded in 2008

 Research Description: In Adam’s research, he developed a new technique for non-invasive imaging of living subjects called "Photo-acoustic Molecular Imaging."
 Using this technique, physicians will be able to monitor various proteins specific to a particular disease, indicating the molecular characteristics of the disease (e.g., whether breast cancer is responding to a chemotherapy or not).
 He designed a photo-acoustic imaging instrument and a number of molecular contrast agents that produce a photoacoustic signal upon binding to breast cancer cells.
 His final goal was to integrate the imaging instrument with the cancer-detecting contrast agents by testing them on mice carrying a human breast cancer.

-Adam is an assistant professor of structural biology at Stanford University.
+Adam is an associate professor of structural biology at Stanford University and the Founder of Visby Medical.